patricksavalle/devops-project-template/content/unit-test-methodology.md

 The trick of testing in general is to fail as fast as possible when bugs still have minimal impact.

-Unit (and integration) testing is used to validate the application code before it is even deployed.
+Developer (unit and integration) testing is used to check if the application code is ready to be deployed.
+As opposed to **acceptance testing** that used after it is deployed to check if a new deployment can be put into production.

 ## Unit vs integration tests